-I returned home with no laptop – my three year-old Mac Pro crashed on me at the tail end of my trip.
-It didn’t bother me that much, ironically.
+I returned home with no laptop; my three year-old Mac Pro crashed on me at the tail end of my trip.
+It didn’t bother me that much.
 I was only lamenting the fact that I had an unplanned major expense once home.
 Why wasn’t I too upset about it?
-Because in the grand scheme of things, I learned a major life lesson from my time away and offline while in Jamaica – perhaps the biggest lesson altogether from my travels.
-I realized this over the past couple of days at home as well, with no internet and no laptop.
+Because in the grand scheme of things, I learned a major life lesson from my time away and offline while in Jamaica — perhaps the biggest lesson altogether from my travels.
+I realized it over the past couple of days at home as well, with no internet and no laptop.
 I had time to look deep within and at the “solo” journey I’ve been on since I left my job in 2008.

 When I thought about one of the most memorable moments of my winter abroad, one evening came to mind.

 A couple of months ago while I was in Belize I had a conversation with a friend – a fellow traveler and someone I consider to be a kindred spirit.

 She said to me: “Who’s to say that we’re all supposed to have the same path in life?
 Who’s to say that all of us women should marry or that we all have to have or raise children?
 We’re all different, and so are our paths in life.
 One shouldn’t be considered better than the other.”

 We were discussing our relationships – she’s been married many years, I’m single.
 We both are the same age range.
 She was struggling with finding balance in her life and time for her family, and I was struggling with the lonely feeling that creeps up on a woman who’s on the road for a while.